aaronbloomfield/nws/hws/weboftrust/index.md

 ### Part 1: Generate a GPG Key

 You will need to install [GPG](https://gnupg.org), the Gnu Privacy Guard -- this is an RSA client for encrypting emails.
 Installation packages can be found toward the bottom of [this page](https://gnupg.org/download/index.html); there are GUI versions for the major operating systems.
 If GPG is already installed with your email client, that's fine -- you don't need to install it again.
 It is also installed on the course Docker image, but you may not want to use the command-line version.

+**You MUST create a 4096 bit RSA key!**  This is what the adversarial key will be (see below for that), and if yours is different (3072 bits, for example), then it will be easy to differentiate them.

 Create a public/private GPG keypair specifically for this project with the following requirements: